Who can make a complaint?

 Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Lindsay Roberts (Headteacher) via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mrs Sarah Martin (Chair of Governors, care of the Complaints Co-ordinator), via the school office.
+Complaints that involve or are about the headteacher should be addressed to Mrs Jo Hinde (Chair of Governors, care of the Complaints Co-ordinator), via the school office.
 Please mark them as Private and Confidential.

 Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to The Clerk to the Governing Board, care of the Complaints Co-ordinator via the school office.
 Please mark them as Private and Confidential.